BBBase-EHeresy-PPPub/PPPub/docs/mesbg2018/scenarios/rise_of_angmar.md

 Elrond may not cast the Wrath of Bruinen Magical Power in this Scenario.

-**PARTICIPANTS**

-**Good:** Elrond, Master of Rivendell with heavy armour; Erestor; 25 High Elf Warriors: 8 with spear & shield, 8 with Elf bow, 8 with no additional equipment, 1 with banner.

-**Evil:** 2 Angmar Orc Captains with shield; Captain of Carn Dum; 25 Angmar Orc Warriors: 8 with shield, 8 with spear, 4 with Orc bow, 4 with two-handed weapon, 1 with banner; 12 Warriors of Carn Dum: 6 with no additional equipment, 6 with spear; 6 Angmar Warg Riders: 2 with shield, 2 with throwing spears, 2 with Orc bow.

 ![](../media/scenarios/rise_of_angmar/assault_on_rivendell.jpg)

 ---

 ## WAR BEGINS

+**PARTICIPANTS**

+**Good:** Argeleb (King of Men with heavy armour and shield); Captain of Arnor; 16 Warriors of Arnor; 1 Warrior of Arnor with banner; 8 Rangers of Arnor.

+**Evil:** Angmar Orc Captain with shield; 2 Captains of Carn Dum; 13 Angmar Orc Warriors: 4 with shield, 4 with spear, 2 with Orc bow, 2 with two-handed weapon, 1 with banner; 24 Warriors of Carn Dum: 12 with no additional equipment, 12 with spear.

 **LAYOUT**